HomeGuidesAPI ReferenceChangelog

 }

-You can determine two tariff versions are used in the calculation because the assumptions section includes two tariffIds:
+You can determine that two tariff versions are used in the calculation because the assumptions section includes two tariffIds:

 {